Iceland: Doing business and staying in touch

 Keeping in Touch in Iceland

-Internet cafes can be found, especially in Reykjavík, and Wi-Fi is widely available in hotels and hostels throughout the country.
+Wi-Fi is widely available in cafés, restaurants and hotels throughout the country.

 There is an efficient airmail service to Europe.Post Office hours